streamlit/docs/content/deploy/community-cloud/manage-your-app/reboot-your-app.md

 # Reboot your app

 If you need to clear your app's memory or force a fresh build after modifying a file that Streamlit Community Cloud doesn't monitor, you may need to reboot your app.
-This will interrupt any user who may currently be using your app and may take a few minutes for your app to re-deploy.
+This will interrupt any user who may currently be using your app and may take a few minutes for your app to redeploy.
 Anyone visiting your app will see "Your app is in the oven" during a reboot.

-Rebooting your app on Streamlit Community Cloud is easy!
+Rebooting your app on Community Cloud is easy!
 You can reboot your app:

 - [From your workspace](#reboot-your-app-from-your-workspace).
 - [From your Cloud logs](#reboot-your-app-from-your-cloud-logs).